Multiband quasiparticle interference in the topological insulator Cu_(x)Bi_(2)Te_(3): Connecting QPI and ARPES experiments.

-Since the STM conductance maps were also recorded on a crystal cleaved after exposure to air, we can now relate the different regions observed in $\rho(\mathbf{q},\omega)$ in Fig. \ref{topo_ldos}(c) to features of the bandstructure.
-Region I spans the energy window between the top of the valence band (VB) and the CB bottom.
-In this special energy interval only quasiparticle scattering between surface states (SS-SS) is possible, facilitated where relevant by the Dirac cone warping \cite{fu-PRL-2009}.
+The different regions observed in $\rho(\mathbf{q},\omega)$ in Fig. \ref{topo_ldos}(c) can be easily connected to features of the bandstructure observed in the ARPES experiments shown in Fig. \ref{ARPES}.
+Region I spans the energy window between the top of the valence band (VB) and the conduction band (CB) bottom.
+In this special energy interval only quasi-particle scattering between surface states (SS-SS) is possible, facilitated, where relevant, by the Dirac cone warping \cite{fu-PRL-2009}.
 For energies close to the bottom of the conduction band the QPI patterns are suppressed and then a new QPI regime is encountered (dubbed region II), matching an energy window in which both SS and CB states are available for scattering.
+The largest $q$-vector in region I observed in the STM experiments is approximately 0.2 $\pi/a$, and can be identified with a wave vector of 0.21 $\pi/a$ in the ARPES data connecting opposite sides of the surface state dispersion at the same binding energy.
+Likewise, the shortest $q$-vector in region II from STM is approximately 0.15 $\pi/a$ and matches well with the observed distance between the bottom of the conduction band and the surface state dispersion from ARPES (0.13 $\pi/a$).
 In the following, we will show that region II is indeed dominated by scattering between surface states and the bulk conduction band (SS-CB).
-Finally, the dispersion observed at energies above the second jump in the $q$-vector around +150 meV - indicated in Fig. \ref{topo_ldos}(c) as region III - is due to scattering within the conduction bands.
+Finally, the dispersion observed at energies above the second jump in the $q$-vector around +150 meV (indicated in Fig. \ref{topo_ldos}(c) as region III) could be due to scattering within the conduction band.